bdastur/notes/aws/readme.md

 **Distribution Strategy**
 * Define how to distribute the records across the nodes and slices in your cluster.
-* Goal in selecting table table distribution style is to minimize the impact of redistribution step by putting the data where it needs to be before the query is performed.
+* Goal in selecting table distribution style is to minimize the impact of redistribution step by putting the data where it needs to be before the query is performed.